Trump spooked Pentagon with tweet on N Korea: Woodward

 US tensions with North Korea have subsided since Trump and North Korean leader Kim Jong Un met in Singapore June 12, 2018.

-Kim recently expressed his “unwavering faith” in Trump, and the US president on Sunday praised the North Korean for a military parade that included no nuclear missiles.
+Kim recently expressed his "unwavering faith" in Trump, and the US president on Sunday praised the North Korean for staging a huge military parade in Pyongyang without the customary display of nuclear missiles.

-But the earlier brinkmanship between the two nuclear-armed states — including Trump’s threat September 19, 2017 to “totally destroy North Korea” — had sent tensions soaring.

 Woodward, whose new book "Fear: Trump in the White House" hits book stores on Tuesday, described the incident in the interview with CBS as the most dangerous moment of Trump's nuclear standoff with North Korea.